 “Imagine”, Donald Clark writes, “if a movie were shown only once.
 Or your local newspaper was read out just once a day in the local square.
 Or novelists read their books out once to an invited audience.
 That’s face-to-face lectures for you: it’s that stupid.”

 Others focus more on the instructional value of lectures — regardless of the role of technology.
 Graham Gibbs:

 “More than 700 studies have confirmed that lectures are less effective than a wide range of methods for achieving almost every educational goal you can think of.
 Even for the straightforward objective of transmitting factual information, they are no better than a host of alternatives, including private reading.
 Moreover, lectures inspire students less than other methods, and lead to less study afterwards.”

 So why do we hang on to lectures?

-Explanations of the persistence of lectures point to the usual suspects: the challenge of introducing new instructional strategies, the dictates of the physical space, class size, the difficulty (and possibly anxiety) about using more interactive instructional experiences, and more.
+Explanations of the persistence of lectures point to the usual suspects: the challenge of introducing new instructional strategies, the dictates of the physical space, class size, the time required to use more interactive instructional experiences, and more.

 Privileging the Original and One-of-a-Kind